Security Architecture Fit Evaluation

 SAFE+

-A premium SAFE review for high-impact initiatives involving multiple integrations, sensitive data, complex identity flows, or executive-level risk decisions.
+A premium SAFE review for high-impact initiatives involving multiple integrations, sensitive data, complex identity flows, or executive-level risk review.

 Best for PII, PCI, PHI, HR, financial, client-confidential, AI, cloud, or multi-system environments.